 Feature properties are all the feature attributes and all the associations for which the feature has the navigability (indicated as an arrow pointing from the feature class towards another class).
-For example, in the previous class diagram3, the properties of the AerodromeHeliport feature are all attributes (designator, name, ..., transitionLevel) and also the "openBy" association.
-The openByTimetable property of the Aerodrome/Heliport is a complex one, composed of several Timesheets.
-If a temporary or permanent change occurs inside the Timetable (for example, a modification of one of its composing Timesheets), then the modified Timetable shall be included in full in the TEMPDELTA or PERMDELTA Time Slice.
+For example, in the previous class diagram, the properties of the AirportHeliport feature are all attributes (designator, name, ..., certificationExpirationDate) and also the "availability" property, given by the role played by class AirportHeliportAvailability in the association isOperationalBy.
+The "availability" property of the Airspace is a complex one, composed of several AirportHeliportUsage.
+If a temporary or permanent change occurs inside the AirportHeliportAvailability (for example, a modification of of composing AirportHeliportUsage), one its then the modified AirportHeliportAvailability shall be included in full in the TEMPDELTA or PERMDELTA Time Slice.